Binary dynamics to second post-Newtonian order in scalar-tensor and Einstein-scalar-Gauss-Bonnet gravity from effective field theory: EFT Framework

 In the EFT framework presented above, the effective action $S_{\rm eff}$ that governs the (purely potential) conservative dynamics of compact binaries in scalar-tensor and sGB theories is obtained from

 with $g_{\mu\nu} = \eta_{\mu\nu} + H_{\mu\nu}$.
-This path integral provides an effective description of non-propagating massive worldlines, bound together through classical scalar and gravitational interactions.
-Feynman rules for propagators, field self-interactions, and couplings to worldlines can then be derived by expanding the right hand side of this expression in the fields and in powers of $v^2$, and Feynman diagrams can be used to organize the PN perturbative expansion.
+This path integral provides an effective description of nonpropagating massive worldlines, bound together through classical scalar and gravitational interactions.
+Feynman rules for propagators, field self-interactions, and couplings to worldlines can then be derived by expanding the right-hand side of this expression in the fields and in powers of $v^2$, and Feynman diagrams can be used to organize the PN perturbative expansion.
 In particular, by expanding $S_{\rm EH+GF} + S_{\vphi}$ to quadratic order in the fields, the propagators can be easily read off, for each of the fields: the three fields $\phi, A_i, \sigma_{ij}$, of gravity, defined from $H_{\mu\nu} = g_{\mu\nu} - \eta_{\mu\nu}$, with $g_{\mu\nu}$ given by Eq.~\eqref{kkdecomposition}, and the one for the scalar field $\Phi$.
-We obtain:
+We obtain the following:

 with $\tilde{\delta}_{ijkl} \equiv \delta_{ik} \delta_{jl} + \delta_{il} \delta_{jk} + (2-c_d)\delta_{ij}\delta_{kl}$ and

 Because of the relation $v^2 \sim GM/r$, and since the Newtonian solution is of $\mathcal{O}(v^2,G^1 v^0)$, an $n$PN correction corresponds to contributions scaling as $G^{n-k+1}(v^2)^k$, $0\le k \le n+1$.
 Thus, up to the 2PN order, we must consider diagrams with the following scalings: